thiruwoww/Thiru-Azure-Project-/README.md

 SSH into the control node and follow the steps below:
 - Copy the _____ file to _____.
 - Update the /etc/ansible/hosts file to include...
-- Run the playbook, and navigate to http://20.104.251.242:5601 to check that the installation worked as expected.
+- Run the playbook, and navigate to VM or http://20.104.251.242:5601 to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?_.yml files are playbook files that can be run with Ansible.
+Typically, it's copied into a container where ansible is installed to be deployed
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_The Hosts file allows for grouping of machines so you can dictate where you want resources to be deployed
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://20.104.251.242:5601

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._